 - No Physical Location: John Griffin probably named the series “from” because the residents of the mysterious town cannot possibly answer the question, “from which town they belong to now.”
 Another point to be noted is that Deputy Kenny told the new resident, Jade, that every single one of the residents came from a different location in America.
 For example, he and his family were traveling in Austin, Texas, while Kristi, the medic, was in Detroit when she saw the same tree in the middle of the road and the same crows in the sky.

 - The New Arrivals were predetermined: Sara Myers, who was contacted by these creatures, told Father Khatri that these nocturnal monsters have been inside this realm for a very long time and have been waiting for someone who would hear them and help them escape.
 These creatures also prophesied the arrival of Tobey, Jade, and Matthews’ family, which means that either they allure people to enter this realm in search of their messiah, or they have other sinister motives and have been probably lying to Sara Myers so that she would carry out their commands like opening the door of the hospital and attacking the new boy, Ethan Matthews.
-They even knew about the past lives of all the residents, as Sara Myers told Father Khatri about the bag he buried in the ground when he came into town that reminded him of the murder he had committed in the real world.
+They even knew about the past lives of all the residents, as Sara Myers told Father Khatri about the bag he buried in the ground when he came into town that reminded him of the crime he had committed in the real world.
 Through these voices, Sara found out about Boyd’s name from the army, where they used to call him Mr. Fish and Loaves.

 - The Boy Dressed In White: In the entire Season 1, only three people spotted the mysterious spirit of the boy dressed in white.
 The first to encounter him was a resident of Colony House, Victor, who had spent his entire childhood in the realm and had been in there for the longest time.
 Victor often drew crayon paintings about the massacre, the white boy in the woods, and other symbolic images.
 He first saw the boy in his childhood when the two cars came into town, much like the incident with the Mathews’ family.
 Victor was quite puzzled when he found out that the new resident, Ethan, could see the white boy and might be the chosen one, just like him.
 Victor decided to share with Ethan all his secrets and the information about the mysterious lands he received from the voices in his head.
 Victor also showed him the farway tree in the woods that could transport people or things to different locations.

 - The Wireless Cords: While struggling to find answers, Jim found out that there were no wires inside the cord, yet they transmitted power to the appliances, especially to the lamps inside the house.
 Tabitha plunged deeper and figured out that there were no power lines in the house and that these wireless cords just went straight down into the ground.
-In the basement, she also found a bracelet that she had made for Jim years ago, and there was no answer to how it ended up in this realm.
+She also found a bracelet that she had made for Jim years ago, and there was no answer to how it ended up in this realm.
 Tabitha decided to dig the ground to find out where these wireless cords would lead to, and at the end of Season 1, she found out that they weren’t attached to anything.
 Inside the tunnel, she found Victor, who used the farway tree on the night when the monsters attacked the colony house.
 He revealed to Tabitha that it was the place where these monsters used to sleep, and he already knew that Tabitha would come there.

 - Mysterious Frequencies: In the dining room, the radio would pick up any frequency and start playing songs out of the blue.
 It was one of the weirdest things in the town, and it also brought to attention that the radio transmitter in the police station (post office) also picked up weak frequencies once in a while.
 Jim and Jade erected a transmission tower on the terrace of the colony house to contact the outer world, only to find out in the end that it was these creatures that controlled these frequencies as well.
 How and why?
 Nothing was revealed with certainty.